Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 There are several issues that can make dealing with cracks especially difficult:

-- It may be that the crack that has caused the tooth’s failure formed after it received its endodontic treatment.
+- It may be that the crack that caused the tooth’s failure formed after it received its endodontic treatment.

 ▲ Section references – Torabinejad